ameshkov/sniproxy/README.md

-      --http-port=            Port the SNI proxy server will be listening for plain HTTP connections. (default: 80) --tls-address=          IP address the SNI proxy server will be listening for TLS connections. (default: 0.0.0.0) --tls-port=             Port the SNI proxy server will be listening for TLS connections. (default: 443) --forward-proxy=        Address of a SOCKS proxy that the connections will be forwarded to according to forward-rule.
+      --http-port=            Port the SNI proxy server will be listening for plain HTTP connections. (default: 80) --tls-address=          IP address the SNI proxy server will be listening for TLS connections. (default: 0.0.0.0) --tls-port=             Port the SNI proxy server will be listening for TLS connections. (default: 443) --forward-proxy=        Address of a SOCKS/HTTP/HTTPS proxy that the connections will be forwarded to according to forward-rule.
       --forward-rule=         Wildcard that defines what connections will be forwarded to forward-proxy.
 Can be specified multiple times.
 If no rules are specified, all connections will be forwarded to the proxy.
       --block-rule=           Wildcard that defines what domains should be blocked.
 Can be specified multiple times.